iheidt/nrhof-matrix-kiosk/nrhof/integrations/WEBFLOW_INTEGRATION.md

 ## Overview

-The NRHOF kiosk integrates with Webflow CMS to fetch and display band, album, and song data.
+The NRHOF bot integrates with Webflow CMS to fetch and display band, album, and song data.
 This document provides everything you need to know about working with Webflow data in this project.

 ## API Limits